andyzhangx/demo/windows/azurefile/README.md

-# Dynamic Provisioning for azure file on Windows (support from v1.7.x)
+# Dynamic Provisioning for azure file on Windows 2016 DataCenter(support from v1.7.x)
 ## 1. create an azure file storage class
 There are two options for creating azure file storage class
 #### Option#1: find a suitable storage account that matches ```skuName``` and ```location``` in same resource group when provisioning azure file